 Tampa Seal Or Expunge A Criminal Record Lawyer

-At the law firm of Escobar & Associates, we have helped hundreds of people throughout Florida seal or expunge their criminal records.
+At the law firm of Escobar, Michaels & Associates, we have helped hundreds of people throughout Florida seal or expunge their criminal records.
 The information below will help you determine whether you are eligible to have your record sealed or expunged.
 We represent clients throughout Florida, including Hillsborough County, Pinellas County, Pasco County, Polk County and Manatee County.

 If you have ever been arrested, you know that the arrest itself can have a huge impact on your ability to find and maintain employment.
 Not only can employers perform a criminal background check, in many counties, employers (or anyone else for that matter) can simply look up your name on the Clerk of Court website and find numerous details about the arrest and prosecution of the criminal case.
 Many people do not even realize that they can avoid many of these problems by hiring an experienced attorney to have their record sealed or expunged.
 Contact us to schedule a free consultation in order to determine whether you are eligible for sealing or expunging your record.

 Arrests that result in a guilty or no-contest plea or a finding of guilt but with a withhold of adjudication can be sealed unless the offense is included on the statutory list of disqualifying offenses.
 If the adjudication of guilt was withheld in your case, and the offense is not one of the listed disqualifying offenses, then you are probably eligible to have any record of your arrest sealed under Florida law.
 When a criminal history record is sealed, the public will not have access to it, although certain governmental or governmental-related entities, which are listed in Section 943.059(4)(a), Florida statutes, will still have access to all of the information in the sealed record.